Register for CIS UK – Contractor & Subcontractor CIS Registration

 Many subcontractors prefer to register for CIS tax, to keep 10% more cash in hand each payment — and later adjust on their personal tax return.

-Who Needs to Register for the CIS Scheme?
+Who Must Register for CIS UK

 What Does “CIS Registered” Mean?